 “We are what we repeatedly do.”

-Recovery from anxiety or depersonalization and derealization is not an overnight process.
+Recovery from depersonalization and derealization is not an overnight process.
 If we expect to just wake up one morning feeling perfectly all right, then our expectation will never be fulfilled.
 Recovery takes time, and most importantly, some daily practices.
 There are certain routines that you can undertake to heal yourself over time.